mikhail-chirkov/kuka_sim_project/README.md

 # kuka_sim_project

-There are various robots performing operations such as welding, inspecting, storing.
+There are various robots performing different operations such as welding, inspecting, storing.

 Full workflow demonstration: https://youtu.be/ID53-LmafQE